Are you looking for a way to monitor your credit?

 The other two credit bureaus — Equifax and TransUnion — also offer credit monitoring services.
-But Experian is probably the strongest of the three services because you can access your FICO credit score.
+But Experian may have the strongest plan benefits.
+This is because you can see your FICO credit score.

-Another benefit of going directly through Experian is that you can request a credit freeze faster.
-With a single finger swipe or mouse click, you can freeze or unfreeze your Experian credit report for free.
+Going directly through Experian lets you request a credit freeze faster.
+In a moment, you can freeze or unfreeze your Experian credit report.

-You will still have to call Equifax and TransUnion to freeze and unfreeze your reports from those agencies.
-But it’s a little faster than having to contact all three bureaus, which is what you have to do if you go with an independent monitoring service.
+However, it’s still faster than having to contact all three bureaus, which is what you have to do if you go with an independent monitoring service.

 Experian’s basic IdentityWorks Plus plan costs $9.99 monthly and offers these benefits:

 - Credit report alerts for your Experian credit report only